 **Please review chapter 8 for additional details.

-Restricted Areas: Contractors are prohibited from entering any adjacent areas of the buildings on the east and west campus areas unless work has been previously authorized and scheduled.
-It is important that workers do not park in/in front of adjacent driveways during construction.
-All workers will try to limit their impact on surrounding areas to the largest extent feasible.
+Restricted Areas: Contractors are prohibited from entering any areas outside of the project unless work has been previously authorized and scheduled.
+All workers must limit their impact on surrounding areas to the largest extent feasible.
 All deliveries shall be made at:

-Lean requirements/Materials Management/House Keeping: Getting materials into and out of the project will be a challenge that needs to be adequately planned.
-All deliveries are to be scheduled with the CCC Superintendent.
+Lean requirements/Materials Management/Housekeeping: All deliveries are to be scheduled with the CCC Superintendent.
 A comprehensive Activity Hazard Analysis shall be done on all materials that will be hoisted and placed into the building.
 Only materials which will be used/installed within three days’ time will be delivered to the site.
 Attention must be paid to structural analysis in regards to loading existing floors with material and equipment.
-Listed below are additional Lean requirements

 Back– End of Site Safety Plan